-Our Audit Committee has reviewed and discussed with management the Company's audited consolidated financial statements for the year ended December 31, 2023.
-Further, our Audit Committee has discussed with PwC the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, including the Company's audited consolidated financial statements for the year ended December 31, 2023, the Company's independent registered public accounting firm's responsibility under generally accepted auditing standards, significant accounting policies, management's judgments and accounting estimates, any audit adjustments, related party transactions, other unusual transactions, other information in documents containing audited financial statements and other matters.
+Our Audit Committee has reviewed and discussed with management the Company's audited consolidated financial statements included in the Form 10-K for the year ended December 31, 2024.
+Further, our Audit Committee has discussed with PwC the matters required to be discussed by Auditing Standard No. 16, Communications with Audit Committees, including the Company's audited consolidated financial statements included in the Form 10-K for the year ended December 31, 2024, the Company's independent registered public accounting firm's responsibility under generally accepted auditing standards, significant accounting policies, management's judgments and accounting estimates, any audit adjustments, related party transactions, other unusual transactions, other information in documents containing audited financial statements and other matters.